Continuous Combinatorics of Abelian Group Actions: Basic applications of the Twelve Tiles Theorem

-\begin{proof} We describe a chromatic $4$-coloring on $\Gamma_{1,2,3}$ by giving the coloring on the grid graphs $G^i_{1,2,3}$ for $1\leq i\leq 12$ so that similarly labeled blocks are colored the same way.
-Because chromatic colorings are reflection and rotation invariant, it suffices to color the tiles~$\Tcaca$, $\Tdada$, $\Tdbdb$, $\Tcqadpa$ and $\Tcdacda$.
+\begin{proof} We describe a proper $4$-coloring on $\Gamma_{1,2,3}$ by giving the coloring on the grid graphs $G^i_{1,2,3}$ for $1\leq i\leq 12$ so that similarly labeled blocks are colored the same way.
+Because proper colorings remain proper after reflections and rotations, it suffices to color the tiles~$\Tcaca$, $\Tdada$, $\Tdbdb$, $\Tcqadpa$ and $\Tcdacda$.
 We give this coloring in Figure~\ref{fig:four-coloring}.
-The figure also shows the coloring on the $R_\times, R_a, R_b, R_c$ blocks by themselves for reference, so that it is easy to check the consistency of the coloring across tiles.
+For better readability of the colors the grid graphs are represented as boards, with square boxes representing vertices and adjacency of squares representing edges.
+The figure also shows the coloring on the $R_\times, R_a, R_b, R_c$ blocks by themselves for reference, so that it is easy to check the consistency of the coloring across tiles. \end{proof}